Delunado/PolarisEngine/README.md

-**CURRENTLY STOPPED PROJECT.
-WILL BE BACK TO IT SOON!**

 # What is Polaris Engine?
 Polaris Engine is a game engine created from scratch using C++ &amp; OpenGL, for the sake of learning.

 The game engine contains three principal modules:
-- Urano: Math Engine (Work in progress)
+- Ura: Math Engine
-- Thea: Render Engine (Not started yet)
+- Tea: Render Engine
-- Gea: Physics Engine (Not started yet)
+- Gea: Physics Engine